PX4/PX4-Devguide/en/ros/external_position_estimation.md

 ## EKF2 Tuning/Configuration

+Note: this is a quick overview.
+For more detailed information, check the [EKF2 tuning guide](https://docs.px4.io/master/en/advanced_config/tuning_the_ecl_ekf.html)

 The following parameters must be set to use external position information with EKF2 (these can be set in *QGroundControl* > **Vehicle Setup > Parameters > EKF2**).